-Tribal nations represent a unique and important sector of the US emergency management system.
-Nineteen of the tribal nations are each larger than the state of Rhode Island, and 12 have a land base larger than the state of Delaware.
+Tribal nations represent a unique and important sector of the U.S. emergency management system.
+Nineteen tribal nations are each larger than the state of Rhode Island, and twelve have a land base larger than the state of Delaware.

-Tribal governments are often the only governmental presence in rural and isolated locations, serving as the first, and oftentimes only, law enforcement authority and emergency responders for hundreds of Native and non-Native communities in the United States.
-As such, tribal governments have broad emergency and first-responder responsibilities.
+Tribal nations are often the only governmental presence in rural and isolated locations, serving as the first, and oftentimes only, law enforcement authority and emergency responders for hundreds of tribal and non-tribal communities in the United States.
+As such, tribal nations have broad emergency and first-responder responsibilities.

-Tribal nations have been impacted by natural disasters at devastating levels in recent years, and NCAI provided information and support to many communities facing natural disasters.
-Fires, floods, tornadoes, and oil spills that originated outside tribal boundaries also affected tribal nations, and NCAI members came forward to help both Native and non-Native communities that were impacted.
+For the last several years, tribal nations have been impacted by natural disasters at devastating levels.
+NCAI has worked with tribal nations to provide information and support to many communities facing natural disasters.
+Additionally, fires, floods, tornadoes, and oil spills that originated outside tribal boundaries also affect tribal nations, and NCAI members have come forward to help both tribal and non-tribal communities that were impacted.

 Beyond supporting tribal nations during times of crisis, NCAI focuses on proactively equipping tribal leaders before challenges arise.
 NCAI coordinates sessions at its conferences to assist leaders in the development and implementation of tribal homeland security and emergency management policies.